danielbankhead/jetta/test/README.md

 // const t = testTools.lessVerboseOutput(test)
 const t = test
 ```
-In the root of each test where it is available.

 ### Static Test Files

 The `data/test/` contains a few files for testing.
 Here's what they are:
-  - `shared-config.json`
-    - Shared configuration between tests, such as supported error languages
+  - `shared-config.json` - shared configuration between tests, such as supported error languages
-  - `.cached-public-suffix.dat`
-    - Cached public suffix list to cut bandwidth and respect the maintainers of the public suffix list
+  - `.cached-public-suffix.dat` - cached public suffix list to cut bandwidth and respect the maintainers of the public suffix list
-    - This is ignored by git by default
+    - Ignored git by default
-  - `tls-cert.pem` and `tls-priv.pem`
-    - Sample keys for testing TLS and `https:`
+  - `tls-cert.pem` and `tls-priv.pem` - sample key and cert for testing TLS and the `https:` protocol
     - Test certs can be created via:
       ```sh
       $ openssl req -x509 -days 3650 -nodes -newkey rsa:4096 -keyout tls-priv.pem -out tls-cert.pem